niccokunzmann/open-web-calendar/docs/host/self.md

 ## Docker

-If you run your own server, you can choose to run the Open Web Calender with Docker.
+If you run your own server, you can choose to run the Open Web Calendar with Docker.
 Building, running and updating are [documented here](../docker).

 ## Python Package